CGS/ProQuest Distinguished Dissertation Awards

 Eligible dissertations include:

-1. A dissertation in mathematics, physical sciences, or engineering, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2022 to June 30, 2024, inclusive.
+1. A dissertation in the field of biological and life sciences, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2023, to June 30, 2025, inclusive.

-2. A dissertation in any discipline in the social sciences, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2022 to June 30, 2024, inclusive.
+2. A dissertation in the field of humanities and fine arts, completed and accepted by SGPS (i.e., the effective date of the degree awarded) between July 1, 2023, to June 30, 2025, inclusive.

 Note